Melody (radio station)

-Melody (formerly known as Melody FM) is a Malaysian Chinese-language radio station.
-It is managed by Astro Radio, a subsidiary of Astro Holdings Sdn Bhd.
+Melody (formerly Melody FM, stylised as MELODY on radio) is a Malaysian Chinese-language radio station.
+It is managed by Astro Radio, a subsidiary of Astro Malaysia Holdings Berhad.
 Melody FM was launched since 15 August 2012.
 Its frequencies were formerly used by radio station XFM (Xfresh).
 It was the second Astro Chinese radio station in Malaysia after My FM.
 In addition, Melody FM was the fifth Chinese radio station in Malaysia.
-The radio plays the Retro Chinese hits and some new easy listening music.
+The radio plays the Chinese hits from the 90's to 2000's music.
 Its music selections and content target mature audience which ages between 25–49 years old.
 In 2015, as according to Nielsen RAM Survey Wave #1, Melody FM had reach 398k listeners.